Avokadoen/tetrisSfml/README.md

 to compile in ubuntu run "make all" after fresh pull.

-to run after compile do "./main" in root folder
+to run after compile do "./main" in project root folder